huudy/geo-rest-api/README.md

 This is a simple rest api with login and authentication allowing to fetch geographical information based on the ip provided and store it in the mongo db.

-The entire application is contained within the `app.rb` file.
+The entire application is splitted into two files `app.js` where the application initiation resides and `index.js` where the actual server is started up

 ### CREATE A CONFIG FOLDER WITH THREE FILES :<br />